-This Lemon Garlic Chicken Buddha Bowl is super simple to make and is packed full of delicious flavours.
-Use dinner leftovers to save more time!
+This Chicken Buddha Bowl is super simple to make and is packed full of delicious flavours.
+Use dinner leftovers and my delicious sweet potato fries to make this chicken salad recipe.

 I have been drooling over Buddha bowls for quite some time now and recently shared my faves in the blog post 8 beautiful Buddha Bowls that you need in your life right now.

-Easy to make - This salad is super easy to make, especially if you use leftovers.
+Easy to make – This chicken salad is super easy to make, especially if you use leftovers.

 Healthy wholefood ingredients – which are easy to find at any supermarket, health store, food markets or on-line store.